Call for Proposals – 2020 Data Science for Social Good

-We invite short proposals (1-2 pages) for 10-week data-intensive research projects requiring collaboration in scalable data management, statistical analysis and machine learning, open source software development, cloud and cluster computing, and/or visualization.
-Accepted projects will be undertaken by a team of four interdisciplinary students and co-led by the proposal PI and a Data Scientist in the eScience Institute (see Project Teams below).
+We invite short proposals for 10-week data-intensive research projects requiring collaboration in data science approaches, such as scalable data management, statistical analysis, machine learning, open source software development, cloud and cluster computing, and/or data visualization.

-We hope to solicit proposals from researchers working broadly on questions related to social science, human services, public policy, urban planning, and urban informatics.
+We seek proposals that are methodologically rigorous and designed to address societal challenges in areas such as human services, public policy, health and safety, environmental impacts, transportation, accessibility, social justice, and urban informatics.
 We welcome proposals submitted by academic researchers, public agencies, non-profit entities, and industry.

 In addition to their direct contributions to projects, students and Project Leads will have the opportunity to participate in a number of technical tutorials and research talks.

 The DSSG takes place from mid June through late August.
 Project leads are expected to spend the equivalent of at least two days per week (16 hours) in the Data Science Studio (DSS) working face-to-face with their team members.
 For the most part, Project Leads have the flexibility to establish a schedule that works for them and their teams.
 However, please note that the first week of the program consists of several mandatory orientation and teamwork sessions led by eScience staff, and Project Leads are encouraged to participate in a regularly scheduled standup meeting and social hour each week.
 Data Science mentors from eScience also commit the equivalent of 16 hours per week to the project, while student fellows will be employed full-time throughout the summer, and are expected to work in the Data Science Studio during business hours Monday-Friday.